• Skip to primary navigation

 Make firmer-style cream cheese

-• To make firmer cream cheese, scoop fermented cheese onto a large square of tight weave cotton fabric.
+• To make firmer cream cheese, scoop fermented cheese onto a large square of tightly woven cotton fabric.
 Men's handkerchiefs are just the right size and weight.
-You can also use similar cotton fabric cut to 18-inch squares.
+You can also use similar cotton fabric cut into 18-inch squares.

 • Roughly shape the cheese into a one-inch high block.
 Wrap cheese firmly in cloth.
-Place a second square of cloth on your work surface and wrap the bundle again so you have cheese wrapped twice.
+Place a second square of cloth on your work surface and wrap the bundle again, so you have the cheese wrapped twice.

 • After 8 hours in the freezer, you can take your pressed cream cheese out and unwrap it.
 Peel the fabric away from the block of cream cheese.
 Now you can store it on a serving dish in the refrigerator until ready to eat.